weijwang18/Dr.-Sillystringz-s-Factory/README.md

 ---
 ## Description

 _This is an MVC application that was built using C#.
-The purpose of this application is to help Eau Claire manage her employees (stylists) and their clients.
-When the application runs, the user can add a list of stylists working at the salon, and for each stylist, add clients who see that stylist.
-The stylists have specific specialties, so each client can only see (belong to) a single stylist._
+The purpose of this application is to help Dr. Sillystringz keep track of their machine repairs.
+When the application runs, the factory manager should be able to add a list of engineers, a list of machines, and specify which engineers are licensed to repair which machines.
+An engineer can be licensed to repair (belong to) many machines (such as the Drqmweaver, the Bubblewrappinator, and the Laughbox) and a machine can have many engineers licensed to repair it._

 ---
 ## Setup and Installation Requirements